gargmegham/Portfolio-V1/content/privacy-policy/index.md

 There will be times when we need to share your personal identifiable data such as name, email id, contact number with third parties.
 We will take consent from you via our online support chat or email before sharing your personal identifiable data with anyone.
 We will only disclose your personal data to:

-- other companies in the TranZact group of companies;
+- other companies in the Agroha Solutions group of companies;

 - third party service providers and partners who assist and enable us to use the personal data to, for example, support delivery of or provide functionality on the website or services, or to market or promote our goods and services to you;